USEPA/e-manifest/docs/src/Services/Manifest/ui-link.md

 - [Security Token](../authentication.md#security-tokens)
 - The following parameters can be passes in JSON format in the body of the request:

-  - `"page"` specifies the type of the page the link should direct users to.
+  - `page` specifies the type of the page the link should direct users to.
 This is a required parameter the options
     include:
-    - `"Sign"`
+    - `Sign`
-    - `"View"`
+    - `View`
-    - `"Edit"`
+    - `Edit`
     - `"Dashboard"`
     - `"BulkSign"`
   - `"epaSiteId"`: the epa site ID of either the generator, transporter(s) or TSDF participating in the manifest.
 This